AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/configure-a-modules-settings.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: modules
-title: Configure a module's settings
+title: Configure a module's settings in Adobe Workfront Fusion
 description: You must configure settings for every module you create.
 ---

-# Configure a module's settings
+# Configure a module's settings in Adobe Workfront Fusion

 You must configure settings for every module you create.